-- Talk with you about healthcare needs. - Coordinate care, such as scheduling appointments for different doctors. - Give information about local support services for specific health conditions.
+- Talk with you about healthcare needs. - Coordinate care, such as scheduling appointments for different doctors and finding rides to and from those appointments.

+• Give information about local support services for specific health conditions.

 Visit our website at myamerigroup.com/tn.
-Check out our:
+From there you can view our: